DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 This is a long overdue entry, a lot has changed.
 I decided to use a javascript library - abcjs to print my sheet music.
 In order to do this I needed to set up a
 WebView inside my application that would display the HTML.
 I have this successfully working at the moment, printing a generic song.
 I am also able to pass parameters from the Java side as well.
 I am now working on the display of the project.
 I have created a login and register page.
 These pages connect to the firebase database.
 I am currently debugging the transition stage between pages, as my app keeps briefly crashing.
 Overall I am delighted with my progress.
-A fellow class mate suggested I use a pager to display my content, this will come in time.
+A fellow classmate suggested I use a pager to display my content, this will come in time.
 My current goals are as follows:

 * Fix bug occuring with activity swapping.